gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 ##### !answer

-* Vendor lock-in is unavoidabe
+* Vendor lock-in is unavoidable
 * Bandwidth is critical infrastructure to support overall system architecture and availability
 * Strategies and contracts (if applicable) should require integration and testing and production (operational) environments to be the same